 Many people believe they can be more productive by striving to do more.

-Most people will gain more by doing less rather than by doing more.
+Most people will achieve more by doing less rather than by doing more.
 The key is to do more of what’s important by doing fewer things.

 Most of the many things on a typical day’s to-do list mean very little in the day’s results.
 They may be enjoyable interludes but not very productive.
 They can be done in leisure time or not at all with no effect on results.